Jefwillems/fish/README.md

 # fish
 eat the fish.
 Javascript game build with p5.js

+* You can try out this game in it's current form (master branch) on this website: [fish.jefwillems.xyz](https://fish.jefwillems.xyz)

 # How to install

 These commands will download the source code of this project, and install it's dependencies.